Easy As Cookies

 I peel and freeze bananas when they become overripe to save them to make this bread.
 Pull your bananas from the freezer and thaw completely before mashing.

-A note on pans: I use a natural aluminum loaf pan that isΒ not non-stick.
+Pans: I use a natural aluminum loaf pan that is not non-stick.
 Glass or dark pans will bake differently.
 If using glass or very dark pans, reduce the temperature to 325F, and begin testing the bread at 60 minutes baking time.
-See more on dark vs. light pans here.Β

-Calorie count calculated in MyNetDiary, is an estimate only, and does not include nuts.
+Calorie count is an estimate only and does not include nuts.

 Recipe adapted from the Betty Crocker Cookbook